Dispersive bounds for local form factors in $\Lambda_b \to \Lambda$ transitions: Statistical Analysis

 We continue with three analyses using the strong bound, for $N=2$, $N=3$, and $N=4$.
-Due to the nature of the orthonormal polynomials, the best-fit point for $N=2$ is not expected to be nested within the $N=3$ and $N=4$ solutions.
-Similarly, the $N=3$ best-fit point is not nested within the $N=4$ solution.
+Note that, due to the nature of the orthonormal polynomials, in general any two sets of coefficients $\lbrace a_i\rbrace|_{N}$ and $\lbrace a_i\rbrace|_{N'}$ are not nested, i.e., the first $\min(N,N')$ elements of the sets are \emph{not} identical (see Appendix \ref{app:convergence} for further discussion).
+Hence, the best-fit point for $N=2$ is not expected to be nested within the $N=3$ and $N=4$ solutions, and the $N=3$ best-fit point is not nested within the $N=4$ solution.
 In all three cases, we find a single point that maximizes the posterior.
 For all three points we find that the bounds are fulfilled and consequently we obtain $\chi^2$ values consistent with zero.
 The form-factor shapes are compatible between the $N=2$, $3$ and $4$ solutions.
-We show the a-posteriori form factor envelopes at 68\% probability together with the median values in \reffig{formfactor-truncation}.
+We show the {\it a posteriori} form factor envelopes at 68\% probability together with the median values in \reffig{formfactor-truncation}.
 A clear advantage of our proposed parameterization is that the uncertainties in the large recoil region, {\it i.e.} away from the synthetic data points, do not increase dramatically when $N$ increases.
-This is in stark contrast with a scenario without any bounds on the coefficients $a_n$, where the a-posteriori uncertainty for the form factors would be divergent for negative degrees of freedom.
+This is in stark contrast with a scenario without any bounds on the coefficients $a_n$, where the {\it a posteriori} uncertainty for the form factors would be divergent for negative degrees of freedom.
 This indicates that the bounds are able to constrain the parameterization even in an underconstrained analysis and gives confidence that the series can be reliably truncated in practical applications of this method.
 Figure~\ref{fig:saturation} shows the saturation of the strong bound for the different form factors with $N=2$, $3$ and $4$.
 For $N = 2$, the bounds are saturated between $10 - 30 \%$.
 This is as large or even larger than the one-particle contributions, which saturate the bounds to $\sim 10\%$ and much larger than the two-particle mesonic contributions, which saturate the bounds by only $1$--$4\%$~\cite{Bharucha:2010im}.
 As $N$ increases, the average saturation of the bounds increases.
 This is expected as additional parameters have to be included in the bound.
-The observed behaviour of the bound saturation provides further motivation for a global analysis of all $b\to s$ form factor data.
+The observed behaviour of the bound saturation provides further motivation for a global analysis of all $b\to s$ form-factor data.